Freedom in the World

 Political Rights (1 = best, 7 = worst)

 The Republic of Korea (ROK) was established on the southern portion of the Korean Peninsula in 1948, three years after the Allied victory in World War II ended Japan’s 35-year occupation.
 U.S. and Soviet forces had divided the peninsula between them, initially to accept the surrender of the Japanese army.
 The subsequent Korean War (1950–53) pitted the U.S.- and UN-backed ROK, or South Korea, against the Soviet- and Chinese-backed Democratic People’s Republic of Korea (DPRK), or North Korea, and left some three million Koreans dead or wounded.
 In the decades that followed the 1953 armistice, South Korea’s mainly military rulers crushed dissent and maintained a tightly controlled society in response to the continuing threat from the North.
-During this period, South Korea implemented an export-led industrialization drive that transformed the poor, agrarian land into the 13th largest economy in the world.
+During this period, South Korea implemented an export-led industrialization drive that transformed the poor, agrarian land into one of the world’s leading economies.

 South Korea began its democratic transition in 1987, when military strongman Chun Doo-hwan acceded to widespread protests by students and the middle class, allowing his successor to be chosen in a direct presidential election.
-In the December balloting, Roh Tai-woo, Chun’s protégé and fellow general, defeated the country’s two best-known dissidents, Kim Young-sam and Kim Dae-jung, as the opposition failed to unite behind a single candidate.
+In the December balloting, Roh Tae-woo, Chun’s ally and fellow general, defeated the country’s two best-known dissidents, Kim Young-sam and Kim Dae-jung, as the opposition failed to unite behind a single candidate.

-Kim Dae-jung came to power seeking to improve inter-Korean relations.
-His efforts to reach out to North Korea culminated in a historic June 2000 summit with North Korean leader Kim Jong-il.
-With Kim Dae-jung constitutionally barred from seeking a second term, Roh Moo-hyun, a human rights lawyer and former minister of maritime affairs and fisheries, won the December 2002 presidential election on the ruling party’s ticket; he narrowly defeated the favored Lee Hoi-chang of the opposition Grand National Party (GNP).
+Kim Dae-jung’s efforts to reach out to North Korea culminated in a historic 2000 summit with North Korean leader Kim Jong-il.
+With Kim Dae-jung constitutionally barred from seeking a second term, Roh Moo-hyun, a human rights lawyer and former cabinet minister, won the 2002 presidential election on the ruling liberal party’s ticket; he narrowly defeated Lee Hoi-chang of the opposition conservative Grand National Party (GNP).

 Roh took office in February 2003 facing an economic slowdown, an opposition-led parliament, and public moves by North Korea to revive its nuclear weapons program.
-In addition, prosecutors were investigating election irregularities involving millions of dollars in illegal corporate donations.
-In October 2003, lawmakers loyal to Roh formed the Uri Party (“Our Party”) to support the embattled president.
-Just one year into his term, the opposition brought a parliamentary motion to impeach Roh; the charges concerned a minor technical breach of election rules.
-While Roh had stepped down, the Uri Party won 152 seats during parliamentary elections in 2004, taking control of the chamber.
-Following the election, the Constitutional Court overturned the impeachment vote, and Roh was reinstated as president.
+In addition, just one year into his term, the opposition brought a parliamentary motion to impeach Roh over a minor technical breach of election rules, and he stepped down temporarily.
+The Constitutional Court then overturned the impeachment vote, and Roh was reinstated.
 Nevertheless, his popularity entered a period of sustained decline.

-In the December 2007 presidential election, former Seoul mayor Lee Myung-bak of the GNP—who promised economic growth and reciprocity in dealing with North Korea—won with 48.7 percent of the vote, defeating former unification minister Chung Dong-young of the Uri Party, who took 26.1 percent.
-The GNP scored another victory in the April parliamentary elections, winning 131 seats outright and an additional 22 seats through proportional representation; the opposition Democratic Party (formerly the Uri Party) captured 66 seats outright and received 15 proportional seats.
+Former Seoul mayor Lee Myung-bak of the GNP won the December 2007 presidential election with 48.7 percent of the vote, defeating former unification minister Chung Dong-young of the liberal Uri Party, who took 26.1 percent.
+The GNP scored another victory in the April 2008 parliamentary elections, winning 131 seats outright and an additional 22 seats through proportional representation; the opposition Democratic Party (formerly the Uri Party) captured 66 seats outright and received 15 proportional seats.
 Four smaller parties and independents accounted for the remainder.

 Political pluralism is robust in South Korean politics, with multiple political parties competing for power.
 The two largest parties are the GNP and the Democratic Party, formerly the Uri Party.

 Despite the overall health of the South Korean political system, bribery, influence peddling, and extortion by officials have not been eradicated from politics, business, and everyday life.
 In 2009, President Lee Myung-bak made anticorruption efforts a top administrative priority, particularly in the defense sector.
 Former president Roh Moo-hyun came under investigation in April for soliciting approximately $6 million from a shoe manufacturer while in office, driving the humiliated former leader to take his own life in May.
-South Korea was ranked 40 out of 180 countries surveyed in Transparency International’s 2008 Corruption Perceptions Index.
+South Korea was ranked 39 out of 180 countries surveyed in Transparency International’s 2009 Corruption Perceptions Index.

-The constitution provides for freedom of religion, and the government does not enforce any state religion.
-Academic freedom is also unrestricted, with the exception of limits on statements of support for the North Korean regime or pro-Communist comments in accordance with the National Security Law.
+The constitution provides for freedom of religion.
+Academic freedom is also unrestricted, with the exception of limits on statements of support for the North Korean regime or communism, in accordance with the National Security Law.
 This law is applied selectively and only rarely.

 South Korea’s judiciary is generally considered to be independent.
 There is no trial by jury; judges render verdicts in all cases.
-Officers of the National Police Administration, under the Ministry of Government Administration and Home Affairs, are occasionally responsible for verbal and physical abuse of detainees.
+Police occasionally engage in verbal and physical abuse of detainees.
 While South Korea’s prisons lack certain amenities, such as hot water in the winter, there have been few reports of beatings or intimidation by guards.

 Because South Korean citizenship is based on parentage rather than place of birth, residents who are not ethnic Koreans face extreme difficulties obtaining citizenship.
 Lack of citizenship bars them from the civil service and also limits job opportunities at some major corporations.
 The country’s few ethnic minorities face legal and societal discrimination.

 The government generally respects citizens’ right to privacy.
 An Anti-Wiretap Law sets out the conditions under which the government can monitor telephone calls, mail, and e-mail.
-However, the number of reported wiretaps increased significantly between 2008 and 2009., Political and business elites often carry two cell phones and change their numbers frequently to evade what they perceive as intrusive government eavesdropping.
+However, the number of reported wiretaps increased significantly between 2008 and 2009., Political and business elites often carry two mobile phones and change their numbers frequently to evade what they perceive as intrusive government eavesdropping.
 Travel both within South Korea and abroad is unrestricted; the only exception is travel to North Korea, for which government approval is required.

 Although women in South Korea enjoy legal equality, they face discrimination in practice, with men enjoying more social privileges and better employment opportunities.
-However, a landmark ruling by the Supreme Court in July 2005 granted married women equal rights with respect to inheritance.
+However, a 2005 Supreme Court ruling granted married women equal rights with respect to inheritance.
 Previously, married women were considered to be part of their husband’s family and were not eligible to inherit family property.
 South Korea is one of the few countries outside the Muslim world where adultery is a criminal offense.